 Mount Barker Creek, near Mount Barker

-- Permanently flowing, freshwater stream in spring 2018
+- Permanently flowing, freshwater stream in autumn and spring.

-- Moderately diverse macroinvertebrate community dominated by generalists and tolerant species, and with a few sensitive species
+- Moderately diverse macroinvertebrate community with a few rare and sensitive species.

 About the location

-A moderate amount of phytoplankton was recorded in spring, when more than 10% of the channel was also covered by green filamentous algae (Cladophora).
-Emergent aquatic plants (Bolboschoenus, Rumex, Typha, Cyperus and Triglochin) covered over 65% of the stream.
-Collectively, these various plant responses indicate the stream is enriched with nutrients.
-The narrow riparian zone consisted mainly of introduced grasses, fennel and celery under the river gum trees that lined the channel.
-The surrounding vegetation was mostly scattered gums over introduced grasses with patches of planted Allocasuarina and fruit trees.
+A large amount of phytoplankton was recorded in spring, when more than 35% of the site was also covered by green filamentous algae (Cladophora).
+Emergent aquatic plants (Bolboschoenus, Rumex, Typha, Cyperus, Isolepis and Triglochin) covered over 10% of the stream in both autumn and spring.

 Special environmental features